Skip Navigation

 Pay in a Recession: How to grow in-built Resilience

-Posted by Sarah Lardner on 10 February 2023
+Posted on 10 February 2023 by Sarah Lardner

 Whether the current economic climate is confirmed as a recession or not, there is no question that we are in the middle of a cost-of-living crisis.
 According to Resolution Foundation, a typical disposable income for a working-age household is on track to fall by 3% this financial year, and by 4% in the year to April 2024, worse than the last financial crisis.
 The figures vary but the key message is the same: employees are going to feel worse off in real terms.